SteveMarshall/stevemarshall.github.io/cv.md

 {: .meta}

 Technology leader with deep technical knowledge.
-Extensive product development, operations and delivery experience across a range of sectors, including government, travel, and media.
+Extensive product development and delivery experience across a range of sectors, including government, travel, and media.
 Uses code and design thinking to improve products and the teams who build them.